This is a Great Time to Plant!

 • Top dress landscape/flower beds with a 2-3 inch layer of mulch to help retain moisture, reduce weeds and maintain soil temperature.
 Keep frost cloth on hand & cover tender plants to protect from freezing weather.

 • Trees installed for less than two years must have special care to ensure a strong and healthy root system.
-See our Plant Article on Tree Care for the First Two Years or come by and pick one up.
+See our Plant Article Tree Care for the First Two Years for all the details.

 CONVENTIONAL FERTILIZATION, PLUS WEED, DISEASE & PEST CONTROL SOLUTIONS